-- (a) A minimum of three semester credit hours or four-quarter hours of college credits each year toward acquiring the necessary twelve semester credit hours or 16-quarter credit hours; or - (b) Participation in the Child Development Associate credentialing program; or - (c) Participation in the Child Care Apprenticeship Program of Pinellas County. - (2) Successful completion of one of the above will qualify the person as a teacher or teacher in charge in a nursery school or kindergarten. - (3) All personnel who meet the teacher or teacher in charge education qualifications in nursery schools and kindergartens shall continue professional training by earning at least three (3) semester credit hours or appropriate quarter hours in early childhood education each three (3) years, over and above the minimum requirements herein until a minimum of thirty (30) credits has been earned. - f.
-Members of child care staff in children's centers caring exclusively for mentally or physically handicapped children are not required to meet the college credit requirements outlined herein for nursery school and kindergarten staff.
-They shall enroll in courses pertinent to work with exceptional children, when such courses are available in the county. - g.
-Credit to meet the educational requirement for staff member in charge, teacher, teacher in charge, and teacher in process will be accepted from a college or university accredited by the Regional Institutional Accrediting Associations as listed in the Directory of Postsecondary Institutions. - (1) The License Board accepts all licensed institutions listed in the Report of the Florida Board of Independent Colleges and Universities, as acceptable for credit if they offer the appropriate courses that are accepted by the License Board. - The License Board accepts all institutions licensed or approved by the Board of Education or appropriate Board of the state where the institution is located; the applicant would have the burden of proof to show that the institution meets this requirement. - (2) Evidence of credit shall be in the form of a transcript (official or unofficial), grade card, college printout, or verification by an instructor of successful course completion.
-An authentic diploma from a college or university listed in the Directory of Postsecondary Institutions showing a major in kindergarten, elementary education, early childhood education, child development, family and consumer sciences (formerly home economics/child development), or full Florida certification in early childhood or elementary education, is acceptable in lieu of a transcript for 12 credits in early childhood education. - (3) Course work in the following eight content areas will be acceptable for early childhood education and/or school age credit: - (a) Planning a safe, healthy environment to invite learning for children - (b) Steps to advance children's physical and intellectual development
+(a) A minimum of three semester credit hours or four-quarter hours of college credits each year toward acquiring the necessary twelve semester credit hours or 16-quarter credit hours; or (b) Participation in the Child Development Associate credentialing program; or (c) Participation in the Child Care Apprenticeship Program of Pinellas County.
+Successful completion of one of the above will qualify the person as a teacher or teacher in charge in a nursery school or kindergarten.
+Ch 61 S.6.(2)(c) All personnel who meet the teacher or teacher in charge education qualifications in nursery schools and kindergartens shall continue professional training by earning at least three (3) semester credit hours or appropriate quarter hours in early childhood education each three (3) years, over and above the minimum requirements herein until a minimum of thirty (30) credits has been earned.
+Ch 61 S.6.(2)(f) f. menta colleg kinde nbers of child care staff in children's centers caring exclusively for tally or physically handicapped children are not required to meet the ege credit requirements outlined herein for nursery school and ergarten staff.
+They shall enroll in courses pertinent to work with eptional children, when such courses are available in the county.
+12/4/02 g. teach colleg dit to meet the educational requirement for staff member in charge, her, teacher in charge, and teacher in process will be accepted from a ege or university accredited by the Regional Institutional Accrediting pociations as listed in the Directory of Postsecondary Institutions .
+The License Board accepts all licensed institutions listed in the Report of the Florida Board of Independent Colleges and Universities, as acceptable for credit if they offer the appropriate courses that are accepted by the License Board.
+The License Board accepts all institutions licensed or approved by the Board of Education or appropriate Board of the state where the institution is located; the applicant would have the burden of proof to show that the institution meets this requirement.
+Evidence of credit shall be in the form of a transcript (official or unofficial), grade card, college printout, or verification by an instructor of successful course completion.
+An authentic diploma from a college or university listed in the Directory of Postsecondary Institutions showing a major in kindergarten, elementary education, early childhood education, child development, family and consumer sciences (formerly home economics/child development), or full Florida certification in early childhood or elementary education, is acceptable in lieu of a transcript for 12 credits in early childhood education.
+Course work in the following eight content areas will be acceptable for early childhood education and/or school age credit: (a) Planning a safe, healthy environment to invite learning for children (b) Steps to edvance children's physical and intellectual (b) Steps to advance children's physical and intellectual development (c) Positive ways to support children's social and emotional development